 I’ve always done my best to keep Passaic County on the right track but also to do more – to deliver not just results, but a higher level of service that works to get resources and information out to constituents, and stands up for our shared values.
 With your support, I’ll continue to be a champion for Passaic County and the common-sense solutions that help all of us thrive.

 John Bartlett is an attorney and public official with a record of results in county government.
 He’s also a homeowner, a husband, and a dad.
-As a lawyer and a leader, he stands up for the values most New Jerseyans share: practical approaches to public challenges, supporting business as the driver of economic growth and quality of life in the region, and ensuring equality of opportunity for all of us.
+As a lawyer and a leader, he stands up for the values most New Jerseyans share: practical approaches to public challenges, supporting business as the driver of economic growth and quality of life in the region, and ensuring equality and opportunity for all of us.

 Family, Education, and Career